Conveyancing: Australia

 With the introduction of the Electronic Conveyancing National Law in 2012, all Australian states are in the process of transitioning to electronic conveyancing in accordance with state-based mandates.
-Australia's first online property transfer took place in New South Wales in 2014 using the Property Exchange Australia (PEXA) platform.

 United States

 The conveyancing process in the United States varies from state to state depending on local legal requirements and historical practice.
-In rare situations, the parties will engage in a formal "closing."
+In rare situations, the parties will engage in a formal "closing".
 In a formal closing three attorneys will be involved in the process: one each to represent the buyer, seller, and mortgage holder; frequently all three will sit around a table with the buyer and seller and literally "pass papers" to effect the transaction.